+RESTRICTED vary greatly from the short bloody bittle of Tarava to the unopposed landing at Linguyen.
+It would be difficult to predict whether operations on Kyushu would more closely resemble the fighting on Okinuwa or whether it would parallel the battle of Leyte.
+However, it may be pointed out that the extent of the objective areas in both Kyushu and Honshu gives us an opportunity to effect surprise as to the points of landing and, once ashore, to profit by our superiority in mobility and mechanized power through moneuver.
 Certain general conclusions can, however, be reached.
-The highest casualty rate occurs during the assault phase of an amphibious operation; casualties in land warfare are a function of the length of campaign and of the scale of opposition encountered.
+The highest casualty rate occurs during the assault phase of an amphibious operation; casualties in land winfare are a function of the length of campaign and of the scale of opposition encountered.
 Naval casualties can be expected to vary directly with the number of amphibious operations involved and with the length of the campaign.
 Casualties can be kept to a minimum, then, by terminating the war at the earliest possible time by means of the fewest possible assault operations and by conducting land campaigns only in decisive areas.
 The presently planned campaign, which involves two assaults followed by land campaigns in the Japanese homeland, is in conformity with this principle.
 8. Time.
 Under the campaign as planned, it is estimated that the defeat of the Japanese in the Tokyo Plain area and the seizure of ports on Tokyo Bay would be completed by mid-1946.
-Should it prove necessary to execute other operation to invading the Tokyo Plain, the earliest date by which the latter operation could take place is estimated to be October 1946, because of adverse weather and ground conditions and the necessity of further mobilizing resources.
+Should it prove necessary to execute other operation finitor to invading the Tokyo Plain, the earliest date by which the DEFE latter operation could take place is estimated to be October 1946, because of adverse weather and ground conditions and the necessity of further mobilizing resources.
 In either case, the war should be over not later than the end of 1946.
+JCS 1388 - 8 -

-On the other hand, we are unable to estimate the time required or the losses that will result in an effort to defeat Japan by isolation, blockide and bombardment without invasion, because of our inability to predict at what stage thereof the Japanese might concede defeat, and because of the possibility that invasion of the Tokyo area would ultimately be necessary.
+RES FRANT On the other hand, we are unable to estimate the time required or the losses that will result in an effort to defeat Japan by isolation, blockide and bombardment without invasion, because of our inubility to predict at what stage thereof the Japanese might concede defeat, and because of the possibility that invasion of the Tokyo area would ultimately be necessary.
 We feel that at best, such strategy would lead to a longer and probably more costly war.

-- 9. In summary, our planned course of action is: - a: To proceed with an operation against southern Kyushu on 1 November 1945, as presently directed. - $\underline{b}$ .
-To plan and prepare for an invasion of the Tokyo area with a target date of 1 March 1946. - c.
-To exploit to the utmost in the interim periods the possibilities of blockade and air bombardment of Japan from positions in the Marianas, Iwo Jima, the Ryukyus and Kyushu. - $\underline{d}$ .
-To base the decision as to operations following southern Kyushu on developments. - discussions and correspondence with the Russians they have indicated that they would probably require about three months after VE-Day for concentration of troops and supplies on their eastern front.
-We have considered that Russia's entry at as early a date as possible consistent with her and the properties of engage in offensive operations is highly desirable to provide maximum assistance to our Pacific operations and that the primary objective of Russia's military effort should be to contain and destroy Japanese forces in Manchuria.
+9. In summary, our planned course of action is:

+a.
+To proceed with an operation against southern Kyushu on 1 November 1945, as presently directed. b.
+To plan and prepare for an invasion of the Tokyo area with c target date of 1 March 1946. c.
+To exploit to the utmost in the interim periods the possibilities of blockade and air bombardment of Japan from positions in the Marianas, Iwo Jima, the Ryukyus and Kyushu. d.
+To base the decision as to operations following southern Kyushu on developments.
+10. Russian participation in the war.
+In previous discussions and correspondence with the Russians they have indicated that they would probably require about three months after VE-Day for concentration of troops and supplies on their eastern front.
+We have considered that Russia's entry at as early a date as possible consistent with her the formation engage in offensive operations is highly desirable to provide maximum assistance to our Facific operations and that the primery objective of Russia's military effort should be to contain and destroy Japanese forces in Manchuria.